phyuthwekhaing/phyuthwekhaing.github.io/_posts/2023-07-15-poisonous-fish-identifier-part-1-training-learner.md

 Now, let's train the model.
-For data augmentation, aug_trainsforms() function is used so that random transformation is applied in each iteration for the images, the RandomResizedCrop with size 224 (larger) and scale to 0.5 is cropped at different angles of photos to zoom in at different parts of the picture so that the fish body parts are learned in the model.
+For data augmentation, aug_trainsforms() function is used so that random transformation is applied in each iteration for the images, the RandomResizedCrop with size 224 (larger) and scale to 0.5 is cropped at different angles of photos to zoom in at different parts of the picture so that the model learns various fish features.

 ```python